About this listing

 Bicycle rentals are available nearby.

 The bedroom is on the main floor next to the bathroom.
-There is a comfortable memory foam queen size bed, dresser, spacious closet, and a large table to set up your computer.
+There is a comfortable memory foam queen size bed, dresser, spacious closet, and a large desk.

-The shared bathroom features handmade tile, a nice clawfoot tub and a vintage/art sink.
+The shared bathroom features handmade tile, a nice clawfoot tub, and extra space for your toiletries.

 The kitchen is spacious and filled with lots of handmade dishes.
 Filtered water is on the fridge and a coffee maker and grinder available for use.